-Making matters worse was a general depression, drought, and poor crops, but in the midst of this, were also soaring cattle prices which soon made many a young man into a cowboy, or alternatively, a cattle rustler.
+Making matters worse was a general depression, drought, and poor crops, and in the midst of this, cattle prices were soaring which soon made many a young man into a cowboy, or alternatively, a cattle rustler.
 DeWitt County was in chaos and ripe for an old-fashioned feud.

 The two families involved in the feud were the Taylor’s, headed by Pitkin Taylor, brother of Creed Taylor, a renowned Texas Ranger.
 Opposing them were the Suttons, headed by William E. Sutton, a former Confederate soldier, who had moved to DeWitt County, along with his family.
 A rancher, Sutton also became a deputy sheriff in Clinton, Texas and on March 25, 1868, shot and killed a Taylor kinsman named Charley Taylor when he tried to arrest him for horse theft.
 Later that year, on Christmas Eve, Sutton killed Buck Taylor and Dick Chisholm in a saloon in Clinton, after an argument regarding the sale of some horses.
 Making matters worse for the Taylor faction was when Sutton was appointed to the State Police Force, under Captain Jack Helm.
 The Police Force, along with Union soldiers, were tasked with enforcing “Reconstruction,” much to the chagrin of many a Southern sympathizer.

-The feud evolved into a struggle between the Taylor’s, their strong-minded southern friends, including Mannen Clements and his brothers and John Wesley Hardin, against the State Police, often referred to as the Sutton-Helm Faction, with each side recruiting about 200 members each.
+The feud evolved into a struggle between the Taylors and their strong-minded southern friends, including Mannen Clements and his brothers and John Wesley Hardin, against the State Police, often referred to as the Sutton-Helm Faction, with each side recruiting about 200 members each.